-3. Ensure that public records that are exempt or confidential and exempt from public in possession of the AGENCY or keep and maintain public records required by the COUNTY to perform the service.
+4. Upon completion of the contract, transfer, at no cost to the COUNTY, all public records in possession of the AGENCY or keep and maintain public records required by the COUNTY to perform the service.
 If the contractor transfers all public records to the COUNTY upon completion of the contract, the AGENCY shall destroy any duplicate public records that are exempt or confidential and exempt from public records disclosure requirements.
 If the AGENCY keeps and maintains public records upon completion of the contract, the AGENCY shall meet all applicable requirements for retaining public records.
 All records stored electronically must be provided to the format that is compatible with the information technology systems of the COUNTY.